HumanCapitalAnalysis/research-module/iterations/bonn_ws_2019/README.md

 * ...

+## Manuscript

+Please submit your manuscript to Liudmila on January 18th.
+The manuscript cannot exceed 18 pages which includes tables, figures, references, and the appendix.
+There is no need to provide the data or computer programs.

+Here are some suggestions to improve the quality of your manuscript and help you in the preparation of the presentation.

+* Strunk, W., & White, E. B. (1999). [*The elements of style*](https://www.amazon.de/Elements-Style-B-White/dp/020530902X/ref=sr_1_1?keywords=strunk+white&qid=1554104134&s=gateway&sr=8-1).
+Boston, MA: Allyn & Bacon.

+* Wallwork, A. (2016). [*English for writing research papers*](https://www.amazon.de/English-Writing-Research-Papers-Academic/dp/B01JO334QK/ref=sr_1_fkmr0_1?keywords=andy+wallwork&qid=1554104165&s=gateway&sr=8-1-fkmr0).
+Basel, Switzerland: Springer International Publishing.

+* Wallwork, A. (2016). [*English for presentations at international conferences*](https://www.amazon.de/Presentations-International-Conferences-Academic-Research/dp/3319263285/ref=sr_1_fkmr0_1?keywords=andy+wallwork&qid=1554104154&s=gateway&sr=8-1-fkmr0).
+Basel, Switzerland: Springer International Publishing.

 ### Frequently asked questions

 * **Where can I sign up for the weekly student contributions?** The sign-up sheet is available [here](https://docs.google.com/spreadsheets/d/1nY8cZB0ZQ26Q1xlbjVQDpXEsiB9LSB3ouqUvuckvvWU/edit?usp=sharing).

-* **Where can I find the grading rubric for the student presentations?** The template we use for our peer-grading is available [here](https://github.com/HumanCapitalAnalysis/research-module/blob/master/material/presentation-grading.pdf).
+* **Where can I find the grading rubric for the student presentations?** The template we use for the peer-grading is available [here](https://github.com/HumanCapitalAnalysis/research-module/blob/master/material/presentation-grading.pdf).